1993 Sugar Bowl

 The 1993 Sugar Bowl took place on January 1, 1993, in the Louisiana Superdome in New Orleans, Louisiana.
-It was the final game of the 1992 college football season and served as the first National Championship game selected by the Bowl Coalition, predecessor to the Bowl Alliance and later the Bowl Championship Series.
+It was the final game of the 1992 college football season and served as the first national championship game selected by the Bowl Coalition, predecessor to the Bowl Alliance, Bowl Championship Series (BCS), and later the College Football Playoff (CFP).
 The game featured two unbeaten teams in the Alabama Crimson Tide and the Miami Hurricanes.
-Alabama would get the win over Miami, 34–13, to finish the season 13-0 and lay claim to the 12th national championship in program history.
+Alabama defeated Miami, 34–13, to finish the season 13–0 and lay claim to the 12th national championship in program history.
+It was Alabama's first national championship since 1979.

 Teams

 Miami Hurricanes

 Miami, out of the Big East conference, was led by Heisman Trophy-winning quarterback Gino Torretta, and was playing for back-to-back undefeated seasons and consecutive National Championships.

 Alabama Crimson Tide

 Alabama also entered the matchup undefeated, following their 28–21 victory over the Florida Gators in the inaugural SEC Championship Game.